How Do You Remove Rotten Decking Boards

-One of the biggest problems in decking is rotting boards, especially in wooden decks.
+One of the biggest problems in decking is rotting boards, especially in wood decking.
 There are many causes of rotting, such as moisture damage, insects, and mould growth.
 But one thing is for sure; you will need to remove rotting boards as soon as possible to minimize damage.
 Once you let rotting wood decking boards on your deck, they will promote mould growth.
 In turn, that will cause more rotting boards.
 But the question is, how can you safely remove rotten decking boards?
 Here are some ways you can try.

 Removing Rotting Boards With Nails

-There are various ways to lay down decking boards.
+There are various ways to lay down ultra decking boards.
 If you are using wood decking boards, you are either using nails or screws.
 In most cases, using the former will make it easier to remove the decking boards.

 For nailed decking boards, the first thing you will want to try is to remove the nails using the claw side of a hammer.
 While most people will yank out the nails carelessly, you will want to do it as gently as possible.
 Doing this will minimize any damage to the decking frame.